zhaohanyun/Glister/README.md

 - Hanyun Zhao zhaohanyun@sjtu.edu.cn

   - Finish the feature of recording

   - Finish the feature of upload photos and videos

-  - Finish the feature of specify object in front end
+  - Finish the feature of specify object by text and by speech

+  - Finish the feature of star photos

+  - Finish the feature of edit photo galleries

+  - Finish the folder structure (group the photos)

+  - Finish the feature of manually group photos

+  - Finish the feature of manually score the photos

+  - Finish the feature of remove unwanted photos

+  - Fix feature of download, fix controller of MVC

-  - Implement API in front end
+  - Implement all APIs in front end

+  - Debug everything in frontend, co-testing with backend colleagues